You are here

-In Colorado, a Multi-Tiered System of Supports (MTSS) is defined as: a prevention-based framework of team-driven data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence-based practices applied at the classroom, school, district, region, and state level.
+Colorado Multi-Tiered System of Supports (COMTSS) is a prevention-based framework using team-driven leadership and data-based problem solving to improve the outcomes of every student through family, school, and community partnerships, comprehensive assessment, and a layered continuum of supports.
+Implementation science and universal design for learning are employed to create one integrated system that focuses on increasing academic and behavioral outcomes to equitably support the varying needs of all students.
 Within Colorado, this definition reflects an evolution, and MTSS incorporates both Response to Intervention (RtI) and Positive Behavioral Interventions and Supports (PBIS).
-The five Essential Components of CO-MTSS should be integrated into a comprehensive system that ensures stakeholders have the knowledge, skill, and disposition to contribute to a problem-solving culture.
+The five Essential Components of COMTSS should be integrated into a comprehensive system that ensures stakeholders have the knowledge, skill, and disposition to contribute to a problem-solving culture.
 Through collaboration, communication, and coordination, systems alignment occurs; educational stakeholders understand they are valuable members of a larger system that has the collective capacity to achieve its goals.

 For more information on MTSS, please visit the CDE MTSS webpage.